amonks/chris/README.md

   <p>{{attrs.text</p>
 ```

+xenakis looks in two places for components: the `components` folder, and `~/.xenakis-components`. run `xenakis gather` to copy every component used by this project from `~/.xenakis-components` into `components`

 ### available globals

+Within {{double-brackets}}, several useful objects are global.

 - `page` is the current page, if it's a .thing rather than a .component
-- `attrs` is a map of the open component's attrs
+- `attrs` is a map of the attrs passed to the current component
 - `children` is the open component's children as html

 any `.thing` in this directory tree becomes a global too.
 For example, `pages/my-art.thing` will be available as `pages.my-art`, and `site.thing` will be available as `site`.